j-quelly/ispellits/README.md

 - [ ] read chapters on redux for better state management
 - [ ] document client JS once redux has been addded
 - [ ] document server - http://usejsdoc.org/about-getting-started.html / https://udacity.github.io/frontend-nanodegree-styleguide/javascript.html
+- [ ] start easy and progressively get harder or offer different levels of difficulty
+- [ ] add in a helper to add a random letter for user at the cost of n points
+- [ ] add message when a bonus life is achieved (perfect round)

 #### Disclaimer
 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.